cvet/fonline/README.md

   * Web
   * PS4*
 * Online or singleplayer*
-* Supporting of Fallout 1/2/Tactics, Arcanum, Boldur's Gate asset formats
+* Supporting of Fallout 1/2/Tactics, Arcanum, Boldur's Gate and other isometric games asset formats
 * Supporting of 3d characters in modern graphic formats
 * Hexagonal / Square map tiling
 * ...write more